ViswanathBalusu/Agrothon-Client/Readme.md

     ```* For multiple sensors use differnet Analog pins```

-- Connect the Pi camera accordingly
+- Connect the Pi camera to CSI Port
 - Use SSH to access the terminal and run the Python Code
-- Connect all the `Vdd's` and `GND's` Accordingly
+- Connect all the `Vdd's` and `GND's` to 5V and GND (or as per instructions given in spec sheet)

 ## Note
 - To get the USB Device ID, Use